AliSinaDevelo/Memact/README.md

 # Memact
-Memact is any tool to create memes, powered by React.
+Memact is a tool to seamlessly create memes, powered by React.
 (Yes, seriously)